8 min read

 Sometimes what we worry about is that we forget to worry about it.

-— Eric Edmeades, creator and trainer of Mindvalley’s Immunity Blueprint Quest
+— Eric Edmeades, trainer of Mindvalley’s Immunity Blueprint Quest

 So you want to become aware of everything you worry about by writing them down.
 It will help you let your worries go or, at least, worry about them less.